jakshi/jakshi.github.com/source/_posts/2014-11-21-chef-shortcuts.markdown

   - devops
 ---

-# Add a recipe to run list on certain environment
+# Add a recipe to the end of run list on certain environment

 Test run, not actually add a recipe: